linode/apl-docs/docs/tutorial-1.md

 docker push harbor.your-domain.com/hello-world
 ```

-Now go to the team-demo project and verify that the hello-world repository is there.
+Now go to the team-demo project and verify that the hello-world repository has been created.